-This exploration resulted in the discovery of highly significant radon values, the confirmation of high-grade boulders containing up to 4.28% U3O8 and the definition of an east-west resistivity low interpreted as an alteration corridor.
+ALX's previous exploration at Gibbons Creek resulted in the detection of highly significant radon values from a surface geochemical survey, confirmation of high-grade boulders containing up to $4.28\%~U_3O_8$ and the definition of an east-west resistivity low interpreted as an alteration corridor.

-On March 12, 2015, ALX announced the completion of a Phase 1 drilling campaign consisting of 14 holes totalling 2,550 metres at Gibbons Creek.
+In 2015, the Company completed a Phase 1 drilling campaign consisting of 14 holes totalling 2,550 metres.
 In total, four drill holes encountered anomalous radioactivity near the sub-Athabasca unconformity.

-On May 1, 2015, the Company reported drilling results from Gibbons Creek.
-Drill hole GC15-03 intersected 0.13% U_3O_8 over 0.23 metres, within a 1.1 metre interval of 333.8 ppm uranium immediately below the sub-Athabasca unconformity.
-Uranium enrichment, strong hydrothermal alteration and pathfinder geochemistry (B, Co, Ni) were noted lower in hole GC15-03 between a depth of 106.8 metres and 133.0 metres.
-Drill hole GC15-06 encountered strongly altered basement lithologies including strongly hematized quartz-carbonate-chlorite alteration and brecciation.
+Drill hole GC15-03 intersected $0.13\%~U_3O_8$ over 0.23 metres, within a 1.1 metre interval of 333.8 ppm uranium immediately below the sub-Athabasca unconformity, and demonstrated strong hydrothermal alteration and pathfinder geochemistry (B, Co, Ni).
+Drill hole GC15-06 encountered strongly-altered basement lithologies including strongly hematized quartz-carbonate-chlorite alteration and brecciation.
 Highly anomalous geochemical pathfinders were noted throughout the hole, including a zone of uranium enrichment from approximately 41.0 to 109.5 metres.
 Elevated boron values were returned from samples collected approximately six metres below the unconformity with up to 1,213 ppm B over a 3.9 metre interval from 52.8 to 56.7 metres within a wider zone of anomalous boron from 41.0 to 72.8 metres.
 Highly anomalous nickel (up to 0.19%) and cobalt were also noted within this hole.

-On November 12, 2015, the Company provided an exploration update for Gibbons Creek.
-A gravity survey was completed on the property with the objective of providing coverage across the expanded radon anomaly (approximately 1,200 metres by 500 metres) at the Centre Zone.
+In November 2015, the Company reported the results of a gravity survey completed on the property with the objective of providing coverage across the expanded radon anomaly (approximately 1,200 metres by 500 metres) at the Centre Zone.
 In addition, coverage was expanded to the south where a previous ground gravity survey was completed at the South Zone in the winter of 2015.